-The Bank classifies its financial assets into the following categories: loans and receivables and available-for-sale.
+The Bank classifies its financial assets into the following categories: held-to-maturity, loans and receivables and available-for-sale.
 Management determines the appropriate classification of its financial assets at the time of purchase and re-evaluates this designation at every reporting date.